-The coordinator must submit to the Agency (see Article 50 FPA) the final report set out in this Article.
-This report includes the requests for payment and must be drawn up using the forms and templates provided in the electronic exchange system (see Article 50 FPA).
+The coordinator must submit to the Agency (see Article 58 FPA) the technical and financial reports set out in this Article.
+These reports include the requests for payments and must be drawn up using the forms and templates provided in the electronic exchange system (see Article 58 FPA).